 Also, staying active can prevent you from gaining too much weight during the holiday season.
 You can do this by taking walks around your neighborhood with friends and family members or attending an exercise class at your local gym.
 Keep your body moving as much as possible.
 The Holidays are a time for community and family, so make this enjoyable – rather than something you dread!
 For example, create an activity that everyone can enjoy together, like having a dance party with music at home.

 Here are some tips for enjoying the holidays without sabotaging your fitness goals:

 - Don’t skip meals to make room for holiday food.
-This is the worst thing you can do because not only will your hunger cause you to overeat, it also sends mixed signals to your body about energy balance (too little food during one meal vs. too much food at another).
+Also, this is the worst thing you can do because your hunger will cause you to overeat, but it also sends mixed signals to your body about energy balance (too little food during one meal vs. too much food at another).
 So instead of skipping meals, plan on eating smaller portions.

 - Don’t view holiday parties as “cheat days.”
 If you aim to lose weight, this is probably the worst thing you can do because it sends mixed signals about your goals (party = “cheat day”).
 Instead of seeing holidays as cheat days, think of them as a time for socializing and enjoying every bite!

 - Don’t let the TV/computer screen be your only friend.
 Holidays are about spending time with family and friends, not sitting in front of a computer or television all day!
 Instead of being sedentary, set an intention to go for walks as often as possible.

 - Don’t feel guilty if you fall off track of your fitness goals.
 Holidays are about celebrating and enjoying the moment, not being perfect!
 So if you fall off track from your fitness goals during the holiday season, don’t beat yourself up over it; get back on track as soon as possible (if that means eating less or exercising more).